Costa Rica 3-Week Itinerary: The Complete Travel Guide Costa Rica 3-Week Itinerary: The Complete Travel Guide

 What to Pack for a Costa Rica 3-Week Itinerary

-Costa Rica is an incredibly diverse country with differing scenery, wildlife, and micro-climates.
-Because of this, the weather can change from a sunny 30 degrees to a rainy 18 degrees within a few hours.
+Costa Rica is an incredibly diverse country with differing scenery, wildlife, and microclimates.
+We had all types of weather on our trip, from sunny 30 degrees to rainy 18 degrees within a few hours.
 As such, we recommend taking layers and clothing that is quick-dry.

 Costa Rica Packing List